turgu1/ESP-IDF-InkPlate/README.md

 They select the appropriate frame buffer and call the e_ink class methods.

-This change is mostly transparent for the user application.
+This change is transparent for the user application.

 ### SdCard

 - The module is used only to initialize the ESP-IDF drivers (SPI and FAT filesystem are used).
-The card can then be accessed through the standard C++/C capabilities.
+The card can then be accessed through the standard C++/C capabilities, as supplied through the ESP-IDF framework.
 All filenames located on the card must be prefixed with `/sdcard/`.

 ### Image (image.hpp, image.cpp)